Marvel Universe Cards: Series IV - 1993

-This set featured 179 base cards plus the checklist.
-It also had a 9 card red foil chase set featuring characters from the Marvel 2099 comics.
-It also had one very rare hologram featuring a Spider-Man vs Venom battle (with either red, green, or the highly sought-after blue tint).
-This card was inserted into 1 of every 180 packs, or 1 in every 5 boxes.
-This set was noteworthy because 135 of the 180 base set cards were portions of larger 9 card pictures.
-Thus, when the cards were put into standard 9 card sheets, the cards formed a large, contiguous, image.
-There were also 9 cards of "Unsolved Mysteries" such as Wolverine's origin or the identity of the 6th member of the Infinity Watch.
-The remaining cards featured famous battles of heroes vs villains and also heroes vs heroes.
+This set consisted of 180 base cards, with the last card being the checklist.
+It also had a 9-card red foil chase set featuring characters from the Marvel 2099 comics and a very rare hologram featuring a Spider-Man vs Venom battle (with either red, green, or the highly sought-after blue tint).
+This card was inserted into 1 out of 180 packs, or 1 in every 5 boxes.
+This set was noteworthy because the first 135 of the 180 base set cards were portions of larger 9-card pictures.
+Thus, when the cards were put into standard 9-card sheets, the cards formed a large, contiguous image.
+There were also 9-cards of "Unsolved Mysteries" such as Wolverine's origin or the identity of the 6th member of the Infinity Watch.
+The remaining cards featured famous battles of heroes vs villains as well as heroes vs heroes and a checklist for the last card.

-The Red foil 2099 cards are notorious for having weird ghostly ugly dark hazing on some of the cards.
-Some very bad.